 Early Life

-Michael Edward Platt was born in Preston, Lancashire, England, on March 18, 1968.
-His father was a civil engineering professor, and his mother was a university administrator.
-Platt's interest in finance was sparked early on, thanks to his grandmother, who was an active equity trader.
-At the age of 14, he began investing, using a gift from his grandmother.
-He studied mathematics and economics at the London School of Economics, graduating in 1991.
+Michael Edward Platt was born on March 18, 1968, in Preston, Lancashire, England.
+His father taught civil engineering at the University of Manchester, and his mother was a university administrator.
+Platt's interest in investing was sparked by his grandmother, who introduced him to the stock market.
+At age 14, he invested in a shipping line, Common Brothers, with an initial investment of £500, which tripled in value.
+Platt studied civil engineering at Imperial College London for a year before switching to mathematics and economics at the London School of Economics, graduating in 1991.

 Rise to Success

-Platt's career began in 1991 at JP Morgan, where he quickly rose through the ranks.
-He became responsible for developing the bank's swaps and options trading business.
-In 1996, he was appointed head of trading for all swaps products related to the European single currency.
+Platt began his career in the City of London in 1991, joining JP Morgan.
+He quickly rose through the ranks, becoming responsible for developing the bank's swaps and options trading business.
+In 1996, he became the head of trading for all swaps products relating to the 11 founding states of the European single currency.
 In 2000, Platt co-founded BlueCrest Capital Management with William Reeves.
-The firm initially focused on interest rates trading, utilizing computer algorithms.
-BlueCrest grew to become one of the largest hedge funds globally, managing over $35 billion in assets at its peak.
+Under Platt's leadership, BlueCrest grew into one of the largest hedge funds globally, managing over $35 billion in assets at its peak.
+In 2015, BlueCrest transitioned into a private partnership, managing only the wealth of its partners and employees.

 Key Business Strategies